LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 renamed send_read_acknowledge. add send_read_acknowledge as alias for mark_read?

 force sms removed as it was broken anyway and not very reliable

+you can now await client.action for a one-off any action not just cancel